Jonathan2251/lbd/source/llvmstructure.rst

 Cpu0Other.td and Cpu0.td includes a few other .td files.
 Cpu0RegisterInfo.td (shown below) describes the Cpu0's set of registers.
 In this file, we see that registers have been given names, i.e. **"def PC"** indicates that there is a register called PC.
-Also, there is a register class named **"CPURegs"** that contains all of the other registers.
+Beside of registers, it also define register classes.
 You may have multiple register classes such as CPURegs, SR, C0Regs and GPROut.
 GPROut defined in Cpu0RegisterInfoGPROutForOther.td which include CPURegs except SW, so SW won't be allocated as the output registers in register